-We are Qualitas Payroll Services Ltd (Qualitas), a company incorporated in Scotland with registered number SC456755 and having our registered office address at Clyde Offices, 48 West George Street, Glasgow, G2 1BP.
+We are Qualitas Payroll Services Ltd (Qualitas), a company incorporated in Scotland with registered number SC456755; registered office address at Clyde Offices, 48 West George Street, Glasgow, G2 1BP.

 We are a data controller for the purposes of the General Data Protection Regulation (Regulation (EU) 2016/679) and related data protection legislation, except in relation to any services we may carry out for you where we may be a data processor.